AntonioTorres23/OpenGL_Notes/PBR Theory.md

 ![[Pasted image 20251210160429.png]]

 What is interesting to observe here is that for all dielectric surfaces the base reflectivity never gets above 0.17 which is the exception rather than the rule, while for conductors the base reflectivity starts much higher and (mostly) varies between 0.5 and 1.0.
-Furthermore, for conductors
+Furthermore, for conductors (or metallic surfaces) the base reflectivity is tinted.
+This is why $\Large{F_0}$